 Naturally, I’m proud of my family.
 These are the people God has placed in my life for a reason and I love each one dearly.
 I hope I can be the example in their lives God would have me to be.
 It gives me comfort when they mimic things from life.
 This is when a swell of pride and gratitude fill me.
 I’m thankful for the opportunity to stay at home.

 2. Where is the catch-all (aka dumping ground) in your house?

 Our dining room table has to be it because this is where we do our schooling.
 One day soon, I hope to have my dream house where we can have a lovely den where the computers and art project can be kept.
 I can envision everything having its own special place in our dream house and nothing ever out-of-place again.

 3. Do you make it a point to visit State/National Parks when you travel or even in your own hometown?
 What’s your favorite?

 Traveling…vacationing is a limited thing for us.
 We have only had the pleasure of doing this a handful of times.
 We do love National Parks, though.
 The Smoky’s and Blue Ridge Parkway are a stone’s throw from us, as well as a number of National Forests and state parks.
 We are blessed!

 When we visited Maine in ’97 and ’04, we built part if not all of our vacation time around Acadia National Park.
 It’s absolutely beautiful!
 Of course, I love coastal Maine so you can understand why I’m so fond of this part of the country.
 I can’t wait to go back again someday!

-We have dreams to see the National Parks out west someday, but every time we have an opportunity to vacation, then it’s hard to not pick New England as our destination.
+We have dreams to see the National Parks out west someday but every time we take a vacation, then it’s hard to not pick New England.
 Maybe one day we’ll make it out west to see the landscapes spectacular.
 While our experience is little, it would be hard to imagine any place topping the Smoky’s.
 The Appalachian mountains will be pretty darn hard to beat!

 4. How would you define honor?